 Wrong.
 Run.
 Run far and fast and run away from these ‘big namers’.
 I have personally used all three of these companies, and regularly work with others on behalf of many of my clients.
 Unfortunately, they are truly sub-par with the service and quality I’ve come to expect.
 Besides the usually higher price points, their user dashboards are poorly designed and their account support and tech support is lacking.
 Bluehost is known to be a bit more affordable…but you get what you pay for.
 Server speeds are usually slower and all around it’s just a terrible experience.
 I would not recommend any of these companies for any reason – ever.

 I found SiteGround by reading independent host reviews.
-Some sites that I would like to recommend for this are: Web Hosting Geeks , Who is Hosting This , and Hosting Facts.
+Some sites that I would like to recommend for this are: Web Hosting Geeks , Who is Hosting This, and Hosting Facts.
 These sites are chock full of reviews, stats, and independent study to help you to decide on the host that best fits your needs.

 From my own experience as well as those from countless others, there seems to be a clear indication of the companies that consistently rank well among consumers and business owners alike.
 SiteGround and inMotion come highly recommended through customer reviews and independent study.
 Chris from HostingPill also provides a great article on his experience with SiteGround.

-Reviews.com recently introduced me to a relatively new company : FastComet.
+I was recently introduced to a relatively new company : FastComet.
 FastComet has only been offering their hosting services to the public since 2013.
 But customer satisfaction ratings are consistent and very positive.
 They seem very well suited for an individual with limited tech experience and require an affordable host.
 An independent study from 2017 does show that server times could improve, so hopefully this is something that they will invest in.

 Regardless of who you decide to host your site through, there are common factors to consider.
 Server speed, cost, tech support, customer support, and of course uptime.
 Do your research and place your trust in the company that will fit your needs.